MrQbit/raku/architecture.md

 ## System overview

-RAKU is an enterprise-grade Model Context Protocol (MCP) control plane that centralizes routing, cataloging, and governance for internal and third-party MCP providers.
+RAKU is an enterprise-grade MCP Factory that automates the creation, deployment, and management of MCP servers from existing APIs.
+The system provides intelligent API analysis, pack-based tool grouping, Docker image generation, Kubernetes deployment, and comprehensive governance for both generated and third-party MCP providers.
 The monorepo is organized as a Turborepo workspace with Fastify/Prisma services, Module Federation React apps, shared contract packages, and infrastructure automation.
 Key traits:

 - **Deterministic contracts** shared by all surfaces via `@raku/contracts` (Zod schemas and helpers).
 - **Fastify API service** backed by PostgreSQL/Prisma with extension points for Redis, Kafka, ClickHouse, and OTEL exports.